 - Analyze data using freely available traditional and Bayesian statistical tools.

 - Demonstrate competency in the analysis of exposure monitoring data by applying to sit for the AIHA Exposure Decision Analysis Registry examination.

-I am about halfway through this course, and I want to congratulate you all on a well-designed, presented, and easy-to-understand course with materials about how to understand and make better exposure assessment judgments.
-At the beginning of the course, you described Industrial hygiene as a quality control quality and quality assurance process that often takes place with limited data.
+I am about halfway through this course, and I want to congratulate you all on a well-designed, presented, and easy-to-understand course.
+At the beginning of the course, you described industrial hygiene as a quality control and quality assurance process that often takes place with limited data.
 This concept really resonated with me.
 Some of IH practice is designing and implementing quality control processes to reduce worker exposure.
-Then there is the validation process, are the engineering, administrative, and work practices being implemented as designed and intended?
-Finally, there is the verification process, where sampling and monitoring are used to determine whether program goals are met and the confidence that exposure estimates reflect the true conditions.
+The validation process demonstrates that the engineering, administrative, and work practices being are implemented as designed and intended and includes a process to make changes or perform corrective actions when problems are observed in how the program is working.
+The verification process uses sampling and monitoring uses to determine whether program goals are met and the confidence that exposure estimates reflect the true conditions.
 It has been an eye-opener for me."

 David Lipton, CIHIndustrial Hygiene Consultant • N.C.
 Department of Health and Human Services